bbatsov/batsov.com/_posts/2023-01-08-2022-the-year-in-review.md

 And that's a wrap.
 Right now I'm not particularly inspired to write, but knowing me probably I'll revisit this post a few times over the new next couple of days and extend it a bit.

+It's funny how strong the ["recency bias"](https://en.wikipedia.org/wiki/Recency_bias) is  - many of the things I've mentioned here happened in the final months of 2022 and I can barely remember things from its first half.

 I hope you've had a great 2022 and that 2023 will be even better for you!

+[^1]: I've been spending a lot more time on social media first because of COVID and afterwards because of the war.
+I don't like this.